oldsheep68/bltouch-gcode-ctrl/README.md

 ## This is a Rust repository
-To compile it, you must install Rust first, follow the link below https://www.rust-lang.org/tools/install
+To compile it, you must install Rust first, follow this link: https://www.rust-lang.org/tools/install

-As the project is an embedded one, more additions are needed, at least those and probably some more: rustup target install thumbv7em-none-eabihf
+As the project is an embedded one, more additions are needed, at least those and probably some more:

+rustup target install thumbv7em-none-eabihf

 cargo install probe-run

 cargo install flip-link  (recomended)

 The embedded book has lot's of good informations: